 If you’re not their client yet, they’re going to poke holes in your investment program.
 And, to me, that’s wrong.
 That’s backward.
 That’s like you

 walking into a doctor’s office and, without them doing any real investigation, they start writing out a prescription for you because, “Hey, Crestor works for a lot of people!” but it might not be the right medication for you.

 It’s important to keep the focus in the right place.
 The investment discussion really should never take place before a financial plan is built.

 Once we build the plan, the investments should serve the plan.
-The plan isn’t built on the investments.
+The plan isn’t built on investments.
 The plan is built and the investments are the tools that serve the plan.

 I’ll give you another example.
 We had our bathrooms remodeled last year.
 We had a design.
 Wendy, my wife, was mostly part of that.
 She showed me the drawings.
 She showed me the materials that were going to go in.
 And then once all those decisions were made, the contractor came out.

 We didn’t care what kind of hammer the contractor used.
-We didn’t care what brand of ladder he or she was using.
+We didn’t care what brand of the ladder he or she was using.
 We just wanted, based on the plan, the program to be put in place.